Update on Fall 2020

 Vibrant Campus and Community Life

-Campus Life and the A_LAB will be working with Student Involvement, the Student Government Association, Greek Life, etc. to produce a robust array of engaging programming that will be accessible to students remotely.
+Campus Life will be working with Student Involvement, the Student Government Association, Greek Life, etc. to produce a robust array of engaging programming that will be accessible to students remotely.
 Campus jobs and federal-work study positions will also take place remotely.

 All students will have the opportunity to participate in virtual events including, but not limited to wellness workshops; community forums and discussions on race, culture, and democratic engagement; dynamic speakers on personal and professional development; e-sports, team trivia, and virtual gaming; and much more.
 When possible, virtual events will have an in-person attendance option for residents.
 While safety necessitates the residential experience look different than it has in past years, on-campus students can still expect opportunities to engage in socially distanced community building activities and co-curricular programming such as movies on the quad, outdoor picnics and games, and community campfires.
 As always, the Student Government Association allocates the entirety of activity fees to student organizations who will be working with staff to create community programming.